zehome/MLVPN/doc/source/linux_example.rst

     64 bytes from 213.186.33.13: icmp_req=1 ttl=51 time=62.4 ms
     64 bytes from 213.186.33.13: icmp_req=2 ttl=51 time=61.1 ms

-Noticed we changed the source address, and the latency is higher on ADSL2 by ~ 20ms.
+Noticed we changed the source address.

 Everything is fine, let's cleanup the routing table: